andresr27/flask-demo-service/README.md

 - Basic Liveness/Readyness checks
 - Structured json logging
-- Expose metric for Prometheus - To Do
+- Expose Python metric for Prometheus - To Do
 - Canary deployment with GH Actions - To Do
 - Validate metrics with Zabbix - To Do
 - Send logs to Opensearch - To Do